Ammar-Alnagar/MILI/mili_qwen3/docs/02_MOJO_KERNEL_GUIDE.md

 # Mojo Kernel Development Guide for MILI

+# Mojo Kernel Guide (Legacy)

+**⚠️ Note**: This guide describes the original Mojo kernel implementation that is **no longer used** in the current codebase.
+The current implementation uses HuggingFace transformers directly for inference.

+This guide is kept for historical reference and potential future optimizations.

-## Introduction
+## Original Introduction

-This guide walks you through implementing GPU kernels in Mojo for the MILI inference system.
+This guide walked through implementing GPU kernels in Mojo for the MILI inference system.
 Mojo provides a Python-like syntax while offering C-level performance and direct GPU programming capabilities.

 ### Why Mojo for GPU Kernels?